charest/NDv5MI300X/readme.md

         ssh -i $keyPath $adminUser@<public-ip>

 4. Configure the OS.
+ROCm currently supports Linux kernel to version 5.15 on Ubuntu 22.04.
+You are required to downgrade the kernel.

-        # kernel downgrade to 5.15.0-XXXX-azure kernel
+        # kernel downgrade to 5.15.0-XXXX-azure kernel - REQUIRED
         sudo apt install -y linux-headers-5.15.0-1073-azure
         sudo apt install -y linux-image-5.15.0-1073-azure
         # upgrade the default grub menu option.
 Note: the HASH is tied to the kernel revision count, i.e. XXXX in 5.15.0-XXXX-azure.
 It can be found in /boot/grub/grub.cfg